MathOPEval: A Fine-grained Evaluation Benchmark for Visual Operations of MLLMs in Mathematical Reasoning: Chain-of-Thought Evaluation Strategy

 \section{Chain-of-Thought Evaluation Strategy}

 After constructing the evaluation dataset, we aim to develop an effective and efficient strategy for assessing the correctness of generated code outputs.
 While evaluation is straightforward in the multiple-choice format—by extracting answer choices and computing accuracy—it becomes more challenging in free-form generation settings.
 Given the high cost of human evaluation, we leverage state-of-the-art LLMs with strong language and coding capabilities.
-Specifically, we propose an automated Chain-of-Thought (CoT) evaluation strategy, utilizing the DeepSeek-V3~\citep{deepseekv3} model for reliable and unbiased code evaluation.
+Specifically, we propose an automated Chain-of-Thought (CoT) evaluation strategy, utilizing the DeepSeek-V3~\citep{deepseekv3} model for reliable code evaluation.
 Our evaluation process comprises two key steps: \textbf{key element extraction} and \textbf{analytical scoring}.

 \textbf{Key Element Extraction} To ensure precise and efficient evaluation, we instruct the evaluator model to first extract and compare key elements from both the generated and reference codes, with the specific elements varying by task type.
 This targeted comparison enables more reliable evaluation of code correctness and task-specific MLLM coding capabilities. \begin{itemize} \item In \textbf{MCG}, the extracted elements vary by visualization type: mathematical expressions for function graphs, geometric components like points, lines, and shapes for geometric figures, and data components for statistical charts.
 For bar charts, we focus on bar heights, category labels, bar quantity and arrangement, and structural organization.
 Line graphs require analysis of data points, connection styles, and point density.
 Pie charts are evaluated based on slice proportions, category labels, and slice ordering.
-We extract these elements from the generated and the reference $C_{out}$ to examine their identity. \item In \textbf{MCE (Deletion)}, we analyze the removed elements by comparing the generated and reference $C_{out}$ against $C_{in}$. \item In \textbf{MCE (Modification)}, we examine the modified elements by comparing the generated and reference $C_{out}$ against $C_{in}$. \item In \textbf{MCE (Annotation)}, we compare the additional annotation code segments between $C_{in}$ and $C_{out}$. \end{itemize}
+We extract these elements from the generated and the reference $C_{out}$ to examine their identity. \item In \textbf{MCE}, we analyze the differences between the generated output and the reference output by comparing both versions of $C_{out}$ against the original input $C_{in}$. \end{itemize}

 \textbf{Analytical Scoring} We design a comprehensive five-level scoring rule (1–2, 3–4, 5–6, 7–8, 9–10) that evaluates outputs across multiple dimensions: content accuracy, positional consistency, code correctness, and completeness.
 For each visualization type and task, we define detailed evaluation criteria corresponding to each score range, as outlined in the Appendix.